lona-web-org/lona/doc/content/end-user-documentation/middlewares.rst

 ------------------------------------

 Gets called with every new connection that is made.
-If data is not returned, the connection gets dropped and a 503 error gets send.
+If data is not returned, the connection gets dropped and a 503 error gets sent.

 Middleware.handle_websocket_message\(data\)